geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 What can't be used?

 ##### **Qazalin** [[00:13:29](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=809)]
 Asm.
-The assembly gem memory issue.
+The assembly GEMM memory issue.

 ##### **Geohot** [[00:13:34](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=814)]
-Oh, the assembly gem memory issue.
+Oh, the assembly GEMM memory issue.
 Does that just have to do with the fact that there's contiguouses?

 ##### **Qazalin** [[00:13:39](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=819)]
 I think so.